 This listing is a resource that gives students direct access to bursaries available only through St. Francis Xavier University.
-The online application form is available by clicking the Bursary Application link on the right-hand menu.
+The online application forms are available by clicking the Bursary Application link on the right-hand menu.

 Entrance bursaries are available for direct from high school students to apply for each spring prior to beginning their studies at StFX in the Fall.
-Please visit Entrance Bursaries for more information and a listing of the awards offered this year.
+Please visit Entrance Bursaries for more information and a listing of the awards offered each year.

 General and Limited Bursaries

 The University has modest bursary programs which have been established to offer financial assistance to students in academic programs who find themselves in unanticipated financial difficulty and unable to meet their obligations.
 Awards are made to those who meet the qualifications established by the university, and, where applicable, by the individual donors.
-It is important to understand that applicants for StFX bursaries are expected to have exhausted other financial resources first, including student loans if available.
-Bursaries are not intended to assist students with costs that are unrelated to attending university or to avoid incuring student debt.
+It is important to understand that applicants for StFX bursaries are expected to have exhausted all other typical student financial resources first, including government student aid if available.
+Bursaries are not intended to assist students with costs that are unrelated to attending university or to avoid incurring student debt.
 Financial hardship caused by misuse of private funds will be considered the responsibility of the student.

-- Students enrolled in degree or diploma programs in the September to April academic year, who are making satisfactory academic progress, are eligible to apply.
+- Students enrolled in degree or diploma programs in the September to April academic and year making satisfactory academic progress are eligible to apply.
 For bursary purposes, full-time is defined as a minimum of 9 credits per term unless stated otherwise in the bursary description.

-- Bursaries fall into one of two categories: Limited or General.
+- Bursaries fall into one of two programs: Limited or General.
 General bursaries require that applicants be part-time or full-time students in a degree or diploma program, making satisfactory academic progress and are in need of financial assistance with student costs.
 Limited bursaries are available to students who meet these criteria and the particular requirements as stipulated in the terms of each bursary award.

-- Applicants complete one limited bursary application and up to two general bursary applications per term that will be used to assess your eligibility for all bursaries offered in the fall term or winter term.
+- Applicants complete one limited bursary application and up to two general bursary applications per term that will be used to assess eligibility for all bursaries offered in the fall term or winter term.

-- Review the criteria of the Limited bursaries available each term before applying.
-You will be assessed for eligibility based on how well your application demonstrates you match criteria, you will not be considered for bursaries that your application does not indicate a match for.
+- Review the criteria of the limited bursaries available before applying each term.
+You will be assessed for eligibility based on how well your application demonstrates a match to the criteria, you will not be considered for any bursaries for which your application does not indicate a match.

 - Bursary awards will be applied directly to the recipient's student account.
 In some circumstances, the recipient may request that some or all of the award be issued to them via cheque to use towards external student costs if your required student account term payment has already been made to the university.
 This requires the approval of the Financial Aid Officer and may not be granted in all cases.

 - Renewable bursaries must be applied for each year, renewals are not automatic.
-The recipient must demonstrate that they continue to meet the criteria in each year of study for the renewal to be granted.
+The recipient must demonstrate that they continue to have need and meet the criteria in each subsequent year of study for the renewal to be granted.
 If a renewal is not granted, it cannot be regained in a future year of study.
 A student who has lost a renewable bursary may be considered again as a new recipient in a future year as part of a new applicant pool, but will not be given preference as a past holder of the bursary.

 - You are not required to meet with the Financial Aid Office to apply for bursaries.

-Note to grade 12 students: Apply to the Limited and General Bursary Programs after you have registered for your courses and the fall term applciation has opened in August.
-We do not accept applications to these programs while you are still in high school.
+Note to grade 12 students: Apply to the Limited and General Bursary Programs once you have begun your studies at StFX, you cannot be considered for funding in either of these programs while you are still in high school.

 Note to Part-Time Students: Part-time Study Awards are also available through Continuing & Distance Education here.
 Up to ten awards of $500 will be granted each year to part-time students registered in undergraduate courses.
 Deadline for application is November 15 & February 15 of each academic year.

-Note to Masters Students: Masters students are only eligible for those bursaries in the Limited Bursary program that specify they are open to students at the graduate level in their desription.
+Note to Masters Students: Masters students are only eligible for those bursaries in the Limited Bursary program that specify in the description they are open to students at the graduate level.

 Please be advised that bursary amounts and criteria can change from year to year.
 The Financial Aid Office will not be held responsible for any inconvenience this may cause.
 When the website and the Financial Aid Office have discrepancies as to the amount of award, the Financial Aid Office will take precedence in the decision.